Follow links to jump to answers (and back)

 Which year is best for taking this course?
 Who does or should take it?

-Last semester it was split about 80/20 between Trinity and Pratt students and we had students with majors in Biology, Biophysics, Biomedical Engineering, Chemistry, Computer Science, Electrical and Computer Engineering, Economics, Environmental Science and Policy, Evolutionary Anthropology, French Studies, Interdisciplinary Studies, Mathematics, Mechanical Engineering, Neuroscience, Physics, Political Science, Psychology, Public Policy, Statistical Science, and Visual & Media Studies.
+In the past, the course was split about 80/20 between Trinity and Pratt students and we had students with majors in Biology, Biophysics, Biomedical Engineering, Chemistry, Computer Science, Electrical and Computer Engineering, Economics, Environmental Science and Policy, Evolutionary Anthropology, French Studies, Interdisciplinary Studies, Mathematics, Mechanical Engineering, Neuroscience, Physics, Political Science, Psychology, Public Policy, Statistical Science, and Visual & Media Studies.
 Help us expand our list.
 Obviously we think everyone should take it sometime!
 You don’t need to know anything about anything to take this class.

 Back to top